allenyllee/postgis_lab/ADB_hw/PostGIS Lab Homework - 110065801 - 李亞倫 8b743f675d5047ef82fe5f2e94d0de3e.md

 create index on dead2_table using gist(union_geom);
 ```

-Then we can ask: Does the number of pharmacy affects the health?
-By conbining `dead2_table` and `maskmap2_table`, we can list top 20 highest and lowest death rate region, and see if it correlated to the number of pharmacy?
+The question I want to ask is: Does the number of pharmacy affects the health?
+By combining `dead2_table` and `maskmap2_table`, we can list top 20 highest and lowest death rate region, and see if it correlated to the number of pharmacy?

 ```sql
 SELECT county2, p_tot, indigenous_ratio, death_rate,